walmartlabs/concord-website/docs/plugins-v1/inventory.md

 **Note:** Concord Inventory is deprecated in favor of [the JSON Store API](../getting-started/json-store.html).
-The current version of [the JSON Store task](./json-store.html) doesn't support working with Ansible inventories yet, but will replace the `inventory` task in future.
+The current version of [the JSON Store task](./json-store.html) doesn't support working with Ansible inventories yet, but will replace the `inventory` task in the future.

 The `inventory` plugin makes data from Concord's Inventory available for direct